Mount Hotham, Australia: Family Ski Guide

 Eating Out

-Mount Hotham's dining scene punches above its weight for a resort this size, but you can count the options without running out of fingers.
-The General in Hotham Central is the default family dinner spot.
-Think burgers, pizzas, and pasta that won't make anyone cry.
-For something with more atmosphere, Zirky's Bar & Restaurant does solid pub-style meals with mountain views, and your kids can demolish a schnitzel while you nurse a Victorian pinot.
+The General in Hotham Central is the default family dinner spot, burgers, pizzas, and pasta that won't make anyone cry.
+Zirky's Bar & Restaurant does solid pub-style meals with mountain views.

 Off-Snow Activities

-The headline family activity at Mount Hotham is Howling Huskies Tours, where your kids get pulled through the snow by a team of actual sled dogs.
-It's the thing they'll talk about at school on Monday.
+Howling Huskies Tours is the headline family activity, your kids get pulled through the snow by actual sled dogs.
 Book in advance because spots fill fast during school holidays.

-Mount Hotham also has a dedicated tobogganing and snowplay area near the village, which is free and perfect for the under-7 crowd who aren't ready for the slopes.
-Families camp out here for hours, and it's legitimately fun.
-Cross-country skiing is another option, with trails starting right from the village, and the Alpine Nature Experience runs guided walks through snow gums that give the whole trip an educational angle (without feeling like homework).
+There's a free tobogganing and snowplay area near the village, perfect for the under-7 crowd.
+Cross-country trails start right from the village, and the Alpine Nature Experience runs guided walks through snow gums that give the trip an educational angle without feeling like homework.

 When to Go